mb-tec/SuperMessenger/README.md

 ?>
 ```

-You change easily the class CSS with :
+You can change easily the class CSS with :

 ```php
 <?php